NVIDIA/cuda-quantum/docs/sphinx/install.rst

 .. _NGC Container Registry: https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda-quantum

-To download the latest version on the main branch of our GitHub repo, for example, use the command
+To download the latest version on the main branch of our GitHub repository, for example, use the command

 .. code-block:: console